 Plan Your Shopping

 Next up, its time to decide what you are going to buy.
-New clothes for the family; curtains and décor for your home; new kitchenware (those non-stick items are sure to be worn out now); electronic gadgets (definitely need an upgrade); new TV ( they sure are getting bigger, better and cheaper); decorations (diyas, candles, string lights, rangoli designs); dry fruits; crackers; grocery items if you plan on cooking up a Diwali treat in the kitchen.
+New clothes for the family; curtains and décor for your home.
+Nice new kitchenware (those non-stick items are sure to be worn out now); electronic gadgets (definitely need an upgrade).
+New TV (they sure are getting bigger, better and cheaper); decorations (diyas, candles, string lights, rangoli designs); dry fruits; crackers; grocery items if you plan on cooking up a Diwali treat in the kitchen.

 Whatever your shopping needs are, sit down and put them all down on paper.
 Then decide if you want to do your shopping online or offline.
 Since shopping in stores poses a significant risk, you can try and complete this year’s purchases online.
 Amazon, Flipkart and various other online stores offer plenty of festive discounts to help you get whatever you want without stressing yourself out.